Mystery6/6301project/README.md

 * ■ Real-world risks:
 1. For those who have no former records, I cannot predict correctly whether they will pay on time or delinquent from the model.
 2. About the decision model, this kind of model may offer a reference to human, but on the importatnt thing, like detecting crime, this thing cannot be only determined by the former record.
 As when someone has had a crime, he or she may be regarded as criming again for the rest of life.
 But they may not have a crime again.
 Besides, for those people who has the first crime, the model cannot detect their bad behaviors.
 3. It will bring the privilege or prejudice of others.
-It is not fair.
+For these regarded as 'on time', they will get more benefits not only from the bank.
+Once they are trying to apply for school or hunt a job, if these data is exposed to the interviewers, they may have a first impression about these people without meeting them.
+This first impression is not easy to be changed and more likely to influence the results.
+Needless to say, 'on time' is better than 'delinquent' from many people's view.
+But it cannot reflect the status and quality now.
+So with these privilege or prejudice in advence, it is not fair.

 * **Describe any unexpected or results**: